filipelsilva/dotfiles-public/README.md

 The editor used for the difftool and mergetool is your $EDITOR.
-In the file itself, only Vim is defined, but in .zshrc the options are overwritten to accomodate the possible (and likely) using of Neovim.
+In the file itself, only Vim is defined, but in .zshrc the options are overwritten to accomodate the possible (and likely) usage of Neovim.

 ### i3config and i3statusconfig